internetguru/ansible/README.md

 ## Setup Guide

-> This is a complete simple use-case on how to install basic environments on a fresh *Ubuntu* installation.
-To update, repeat the very same process on an updated repository.
+This is a complete simple use-case on how to install basic environments on a fresh *Ubuntu* installation.
+To update or sync after adding a new user account, repeat the very same process.

-1. Install updates or existing packages
+1. Install updates or existing packages \
+The third command will reboot the computer which may or may not be necessary.

    ```
    sudo apt update
    sudo apt upgrade -y
    sudo reboot
    ```

-1. Clone or update ansible project
+1. Clone or update ansible project \
+This command either creates (clones) or updates the existing `ansible` repository.

    ```
    git clone https://github.com/internetguru/ansible.git || git -C ansible pull
    ```

-1. Install ansible for all users forcing defaults
+1. Install ansible for all users
+See options below and notice another reboot command.

    ```
    cd ~/ansible
    sudo ./install.sh fresh.yml ubuntu.yml